 Your doctor may order a biopsy (the surgical removal of a small amount of peritoneal tissue).
 This can help your doctor rule out other causes of inflammation.

 Treatment for retroperitoneal inflammation is extremely important to prevent complications.
 You will need to stay in a hospital to get treatment.

 This condition is largely treated with antibiotics or surgery.

-Antibiotics can help prevent inflammation caused by infection from spreading.
-The type of antibiotic and the duration of the treatment depend on the extent of the inflammation.
+Antibiotics can help prevent inflammation caused by infection.
+The type of antibiotic prescribed and the length of your treatment will depend on the severity of the infection and the suspected bacteria.

-Your doctor may give you immunosuppressant therapy if he or she determines that your immune system’s response is worsening your condition.
+Your doctor may give you immunosuppressant therapy if they determine that your immune system’s response is making your condition worse.

-Serious complications can arise when inflammation affects the organs in your abdomen, such as the abdominal aorta (the large blood vessel that carries oxygenated blood to the lower half of your body).
+Serious complications can arise when inflammation affects the organs in your abdomen, such as your abdominal aorta.
+This is the large blood vessel that carries oxygenated blood to the lower half of your body.

 To lower your risk of serious complications, speak to your doctor if you notice symptoms and get treatment early.